Density and lighting programs

 Maturity should be controlled by the feed (not having overweight hens) and light.
 At 17 weeks it is, in fact, possible to push laying back by 10 days by reducing the light duration by 2 h.
 This sends the following signal to the hens: “It's not the right season, you need to wait! “.

-When laying starts at about 21 weeks, then the hens should be encouraged by rapidly increasing the feed ration and by sending a positive light signal: increase of one hour per week before arriving at the optimum production duration (16 h and increase in light intensity).
+When laying starts at about 22 weeks, then the hens should be encouraged by progressively increasing the feed ration according to production and by sending a positive light signal: increase of one hour per week before arriving at the optimum production duration (15 h and increase in light intensity).

 B - Lighting program for males